Princeton-CDH/startwords/content/issues/2/strangers-in-the-landscape/index.md

 Since we’re only interested in creating a functional on-screen keyboard, we only modified the CSS direction of the text input field.
 On the other hand, if you’re creating, for example, a whole website that supports both LTR and RTL languages, then you need to be conscientious about the layout of your entire website, and whether that layout needs to be flipped along the horizontal axis to make sense to RTL readers.

-{{< wrap class="sidenote" >}}
-Fun(?)
+*Fun(?)
 Note: mixing LTR text with RTL text can lead to extremely confusing UI interactions.
 For example, in the text input field below, using your mouse, try to highlight the word APPLE plus one character before it and one character after it, i.e. "הAPPLEן".
-Good luck!
+Good luck!*
-{{</ wrap >}}

 <p>
 <input type="text" value="הגדלAPPLEהקטןBANANAסובב" style="font-size: 1.5em; color: #666; width:80%; margin: 0 auto; display: block;">